mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "This one," thi said, already starting to climb.

-    Kip was concerned, "Is there a closer tree?"
+    Kipnu was concerned, "Is there a closer tree?"

     "This is the tree you start on.
 We can travel between trees once we get up above."

     He looked up into the dark abyss, and put his full trust in Linyu.
 They tied a rope to each other, one to the transmitter, and another long one for rappeling back down, and began the climb up the tree.
 They were relying on the lean of the tree to support their weight on each vault to the next position.
-With such a large tree, Kip was struggling to wrap his legs in a way that would secure him, but he watched as Linyu focused on scaling it with hae feet in the various crevasses that formed out of the bark.
+With such a large tree, Kipnu was struggling to wrap his legs in a way that would secure him, but he watched as Linyu focused on scaling it with hae feet in the various crevasses that formed out of the bark.

     "Wait up, Linyu," he said, feeling an upward tug on the rope.

     "Sorry, Kipnu."

-    Nearing the top, Kip could see branches, which served as nice places to rest, and the beginning of a canopy, with hints of Ara at the top.
+    Nearing the top, Kipnu could see branches, which served as nice places to rest, and the beginning of a canopy, with hints of Ara at the top.

     "Why is it so bright up here?"